PSHCEe

 Key Stage 3

-All these curriculum topics are looked at using a variety of learning strategies including role plan, discussion, debating, writing, and interactive learning techniques.
+All these curriculum topics are looked at using a variety of learning strategies including role play, discussion, debating, writing, and interactive learning techniques.
 They allow students to develop their self-awareness, whilst broadening their understanding of the world and developing key skills such as empathy, critical thinking and collaboration.

 https://www.pshe-association.org.uk/